 I've been lost.
+And I’ve been unknown to myself.
 Maybe you are lost this day?
-We find ourselves as we journey, as our stories - full of bunny trails and dead ends, u-turns and forks, veers and fresh starts - lay the paths we walk.
+We are found in our journeys, as our stories — full of bunny trails and dead ends, u-turns and forks, circling back around, veers and fresh starts — lay the stone steps of the paths we walk.
 Sometimes the paths we crawl.

 Pain is a part of my path.
 A big part.
-A word full of complex layers.
+A word of complex layers.
 Up close, in real time, it can be distressing.
 Yet, step back to see its sedimental impact and it is utter beauty.
-I write a lot about my pain journey and its haunting hues that richly colored in my path to being found.
+I write a lot about my pain journey and its haunting hues that have richly colored-in my path towards becoming found.

-I grew up inside the patchwork farm edges of Columbus, Indiana.
-The summer before my ninth grade year, my folks moved us twenty minutes up the road to the Surprisingly Little Town of Hope.
+I grew up outside city limits, along the patchwork farm edges of Columbus, Indiana.
+Then, the summer before my ninth grade year, my folks moved us twenty minutes up the road to the Surprisingly Little Town of Hope.
 Acres of wood and field were my haven during my rites of youth.
 Hunting, motorcycles, and sitting on my rooftop writing filled my time.
 I graduated from Columbus East High, then Purdue University - Boiler Up!
 I'm a big fan of nature, especially the creepy-crawly variety.

-After college, I set out to become a park ranger and ended up designing suits for robots at NASA.
-One obscure day along my journey, I felt a pain in my ass - Friends this is literal, not Houston traffic - thus began a pain journey that has lasted well beyond a decade and changed my everything.
+After college, I set out to become a park ranger and ended up designing suits for robots at NASA for almost a decade.
+One obscure day along my journey, I felt a pain in my ass - Friends this is literal, not Houston traffic - thus began a pain journey now fourteen years strong and has changed my everything.
 My love of creation and its intricate creatures holds major influence in my life and my passion for writing is the calling I have no choice but to obey.

 Today I pursue wellness.
 In the strata of life and pain - I no longer hustle.
 I no longer hurtle.
 I live for the slow burn.
-I spend my days writing, portraying cases as a Standardized Patient, drinking raspberry black tea and volunteering for a local homeless nonprofit.
+I spend my days writing, drinking raspberry black tea, volunteering for a local homeless nonprofit, and occasionally portraying cases as a Standardized Patient.
 I published my first book, The Fishing Well, in October 2018.

 My name is Heather and I'm a Hoosier living in the Lone Star with my hubs, Joe, our two bugs (kids) and two cats and one lizard and a bunch of fish and whatever spider my daughter happens to have trapped in a jar.
 From my vantage - Hope to Houston, country to city, resignation to resilience, passion to purpose - Pensive Impulse is one of the spaces where I choose my response, to connect Mr. Whitman's gossamer threads of our humanity.
 Themes include self-discovery, failure and fear, chronic pain and compassion.